How does Multiroom work?

-Virgin Media Multiroom is a service that allows you to have up to two additional TV 360 mini boxes, so you can watch shows all over the house.
+Multiroom lets you add up to five additional Stream boxes, so you can watch shows all over the house.

-Virgin Media Multiroom is a service that allows you to have up to two additional TV 360 mini boxes, so you can watch shows all over the house.
+Multiroom lets you add up to two additional five Stream boxes, so you can watch shows all over the house.

 Each box also has separate channels and settings, so you can different shows at the same time, in different rooms.
 Perfect for when you can’t all decide on what to watch.
 You can even get multiroom if you’re an existing customer.